KLuijken/IPDMA_PE_Gestalt/README.md

 ## Run analysis
 An explainer of the code can be found [here]()
 The script in the current repository can be run using a simple simulated dataset that does not contain meaningful information.
-The file ./rcode/exe runs the analysis and generates figures at once.
+The file ./1_exe.R runs the analysis and generates figures at once.
 This takes around XX time.

 ## Generating tables and figures
-The R code in ./rcode/visualisation creates figures depicting the results of the analysis.
-The script produces .pdf and .txt files.
+The R code in ./5_analysis_main.R and ./6_analysis_descriptive.R create figures and results presenting the results of the analysis.
+The script produces .pdf and .docx files.

 Attached packages:
+gt_0.8.0
+rstanarm_2.21.3
+lme4_1.1-31
+dplyr_1.0.10
+metafor_3.8-1
+mice_3.15.0
+MASS_7.3-58.1

 ## Project organization